Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Examples of discrete-time guided processes

-Note that $\nu = H^{-1} F$ and $\Sigma = H^{-1}$ are the mean and covariance of the backward filtered adjoint process respectively, to be introduced more formally in section \ref{sec:adjointprocess}.
-Taking an inverse of $H$ respective $C$ can be avoided using $ (Q+H^{-1})^{-1} H^{-1} = (Q H+I)^{-1} , (Q+H^{-1})^{-1} = H - H (H+Q^{-1})^{-1} H . $ While backward filtering for a linear Gaussian process on a tree is well known (see e.g.\ \cite{Chou1994}, section 3), results presented in the literature often don't state update formulas for the constant $\varpi$ (or equivalently $c$).
+\begin{proof} The proof is elementary.
+For completeness, the proof is given in appendix \ref{sec:proofs}.
+For the pullback, similar results have appeared in the literature, for example Chapter 7 in \cite{chopin2020introduction}, \cite{wilkinson2002conditional} and Chapter 5 in \cite{cappe2005springer}. \end{proof} Taking an inverse of $H$ respective $C$ can be avoided using $ (Q+H^{-1})^{-1} H^{-1} = (Q H+I)^{-1} , (Q+H^{-1})^{-1} = H - H (H+Q^{-1})^{-1} H . $ While backward filtering for a linear Gaussian process on a tree is well known (see e.g.\ \cite{Chou1994}, section 3), results presented in the literature often don't state update formulas for the constant $\varpi$ (or equivalently $c$).
 If the mere goal is smoothing with known dynamics, this suffices.
 However, we will also be interested in estimating parameters in $\mu$ and or $Q$ then the constant cannot be ignored.

 In case the dynamics of $X$ itself are linear, it simply follows that the weights equal $1$.
 Moreover, if additionally the process lives on a ``line graph with attached observation leaves'', where each non-leaf vertex has one child in $\cS$ and at most one child in $\cV$, our procedure is essentially equivalent to Forward Filtering Backward Sampling (FFBS, \cite{CarterKohn(1994)}), the difference being that our procedure applies in time-reversed order.
 On a general directed tree however the ordering cannot be changed and the filtering steps must be done backwards, as we propose, just like in message passing algorithms in general.